bustle/statsd-lambda/README.md

 There are currently no UDP based hosted services.
 Every single service I have found blocks your lambda's response with an https request that can take anywhere from 10-300ms to complete (this includes Cloudwatch metrics which has pretty harsh rate limiting).
 With one exception, Amazon's X-Ray, which isn't suitable for metric collection.

 That aside (and it's a big aside) every hosted solution is significantly more money than a self hosted solution.
 So while Lambda has brought in an era of reduced operations, it hasn't eliminated all of it.

+## Security
+`statsd` doesn't provide any security.
+It uses an unencrypted plain text UDP protocol.
+This isn't a problem if you're in a VPC.
+However if you're not running in a vpc you should know that the metric traffic could be intercepted by any network between your lambda and your statsd server.
+If you're running a `statsd` server in AWS then there's a low risk of anyone other than AWS seeing your metrics but there's no guarantee.

 ## Install
 There are no dependencies.